jmussett/InversionOfControl/README.md

 ### IContainerBackend

-To abstract away all internal functionality for this framework, a IContainerBackend interface was created to sperate it out from basic service management.
+To abstract away all internal workings for this framework, a IContainerBackend interface was created to sperate out from basic service management.
 This backend system can be overriden to allow the user to provide custom implementation of specific backend logic.

-If only specific methods want to be overriden, then the user can inheric from the DefaultContainerBackend and override any of the desired method.
+If only specific methods want to be overriden, then the user can inheric from the DefaultContainerBackend and override any of the desired methods.

 The IContainerBackend has the following interface: